-Informally the Main Theorem \ref{mainthm2} can be phrased as saying it's independent of $\ZFC$ if Kaufmann models can be axiomatized by an $L_{\omega_1, \omega}(Q)$ sentence.
-This logic is a natural one to consider in the context of such models since being $\omega_1$-like and recursively saturated are expressible here hence the question is really about inexpressibility of rather classlessness.
+Informally the Main Theorem \ref{mainthm2} can be phrased as saying it is independent of $\ZFC$ if Kaufmann models can be axiomatized by an $L_{\omega_1, \omega}(Q)$ sentence.
+This logic is a natural one to consider in the context of such models since being $\omega_1$-like and recursively saturated are expressible here hence the question is really about (in)expressibility of rather classlessness.
 Moreover this logic plays an important role in Shelah's aforementioned absoluteness result, \cite[Theorem 6]{Shelah2ndorderprop2}, and is used in several other applications of abstract model theory to $\omega_1$-like structures, see \cite{L(Q)}.
 In fact, part 1 can be deduced as an immediate corollary of the proof of \cite[Theorem 6]{Shelah2ndorderprop2}.
 I do not know if this was observed by Shelah at the time.
 Part 2, as far as I know, is completely new.

+A first draft of this paper focused solely on the case of models of arithmetic.
+The anonymous referee astutely observed that in fact many of the results presented extend to a broader class of models which can be described in terms of tree-like models satisfying the collection scheme (see \cite{KeislerTarskiSymp} and the definitions in subsection 2.1 below).
+In particular all the results applied to models of $\ZF$.
+Following the referee's suggestion, in this version we have reworded several of the results to accommodate this more general perspective.
+Specifically, we give the basic set up for tree-like models in section 2 and then couch proofs for the rest of the paper in terms of $\PA$ and $\ZF$.
+Presumably many of the ideas presented here could be applied to other ``foundational theories" including weaker set theories, however we leave the investigation of which specific theorems apply to which specific weak theories for later work.

 The rest of this paper is organized as follows.
-In the remaining half of this introduction we give some basic definitions and background that will be used throughout.
-In Section 2 Part 1 of Main Theorem \ref{mainthm1} is proved.
-In Section 3 Part 2 of Main Theorem \ref{mainthm1} is proved.
-In Section 4 Main Theorem \ref{mainthm2} is proved.
-Section 5 concludes with some open questions and lines for further research.
+In Section 2 we give some basic definitions and background that will be used throughout.
+In section 3 Part 1 of Main Theorem \ref{mainthm1} is proved.
+In Section 4 Part 2 of Main Theorem \ref{mainthm1} is proved.
+In Section 5 Main Theorem \ref{mainthm2} is proved.
+Section 6 concludes with some open questions and lines for further research.